OpenUpSA/openupsa.github.io/_articles/pocket-reporter-launch-blog.md

 [Click here](https://play.google.com/store/apps/details?id=com.phonegap.pocketreporter) to download Pocket Reporter or search for "Pocket Reporter" in the Google Play store.
 It is currently only available for Android mobile devices.

-Pocket Reporter was developed as a partnership between [Code for South Africa](http://code4sa.org/) and the [Association of Independent Publishers](http://www.aip.org.za/).
+Pocket Reporter was developed as a partnership between [OpenUp](https://openup.org.za/) and the [Association of Independent Publishers](http://www.aip.org.za/).

 What stories will you write?